 We next stopped in Portree for lunch.
 Portree is the largest town on Skye and thus a popular base for exploring the island.

 After our interlude in Portree, we continued our drive around Skye.
-We drove to Mealt Falls and Kilt Rock, which had shoreline that reminded me of Maui (a drastic change from our snowy morning).
-We also did a brief stop near Quiraing to take in the dramatic and stunning rock formations before leaving Skye for Fort Augustus.
+We drove to Mealt Falls and Kilt Rock, which had a shoreline that reminded me of Maui (a drastic change from our snowy morning).
+We also did a brief stop near Quiraing to take in the dramatic and stunning rock formations.

-Our hostel for the evening was Morag’s Lodge, which was surprisingly super nice and had a fun bar.
-After dinner, we walked into town and to Loch Ness.
-Yes, that Loch Ness!
-The weather was a perfect mix of misty and foggy which made for the perfect eerie backdrop.
+We then sadly left Isle Skye and headed to Fort Augustus.
+Our home for the evening was Morag’s Lodge, a surprisingly nice hostel with a fun bar.
+After dinner, we walked into town and visited Loch Ness.
+Yes, that famous Loch Ness!
+The weather was misty and foggy which made for a perfectly eerie backdrop.
+Unfortunately we did not have any monster sightings.

 Day 6: Inverness Area

-Loch Ness: This day began with a walk through a forest near Loch Ness to some small waterfalls.
+Loch Ness: This day began with a walk through a forest near Loch Ness to see some small waterfalls.
 We then drove to a castle along the lake.
 The castle was mostly ruins and not free to enter so it was mostly just a ‘look and leave’ situation.
-Our next stop was a tackie, but essential, giftshop filled with Loch Ness monster toys and gifts!
+Our next stop was a tacky, but essential, gift shop filled with Loch Ness monster toys and gifts!
 They really milk the legend for every tourist dollar but it’s super fun to see how creative artists get with the monster!

 Inverness: Although we didn’t stay here, Inverness is the largest city in the Highlands and thus makes for a good home-base to explore the rest of the area.
 The compact city has a bit of everything and is beautiful to explore.
 We were only here for a lunch break but we wandered as much as we could in our limited time.

 Tomatin Distillery: No visit to Scotland is complete without whiskey tasting!
 Our afternoon was spent at Tomatin Distillery where our guide was no joke the Scottish version of Jack Black (wish we took a creeper shot of him).
-We’re not big whiskey fans but it was cool to tour the distillery!
+We’re not big whiskey fans but it was cool to tour the distillery and learn more about the whiskey making process.

 Day 7: Final Tour Day

-As we weaved our way back towards Edinburgh we made several stops.
+As we sadly weaved our way back towards Edinburgh we made several notable stops.

 Glen Roy: The Glen Roy National Nature Reserve is best known for the mountains that have visible parallel lines (like literally perfect lines) caused by the ancient glacier that was once there.